darktable-org/dtdocs/content/module-reference/processing-modules/raw-black_white-point.md

 This module is activated automatically for all raw images and defines camera-specific black and white points.
 Default settings are applied for all supported cameras.
 Changes to the defaults are normally not required.

-## Module Controls
+# module controls

 black level 0-3
 : The camera-specific black level of the four pixels in the RGGB Bayer pattern.
 Pixels with values lower than the defined level are considered to contain no valid data.

 white point
 : The camera-specific white level.
-All pixels with values above this are likely to be clipped and will be handled accordingly in the _highlight reconstruction_ module.
+All pixels with values above this are likely to be clipped and will be handled accordingly in the [_highlight reconstruction_](./highlight-reconstruction.md) module.